 Negative subsurface temperature anomalies have been present since March.
-In early November the negative anomalies weakened.
+Since early November the negative anomalies have weakened and have recently returned to near zero.

 Sub-Surface Temperature Departures in the Equatorial Pacific

 During the last two months, negative subsurface temperature anomalies have extended to the surface in portions of the central and eastern Pacific Ocean.